Grieving mom warns about ‘sextortion’ after son’s death - NewsBreak

 The FBI says young people often fall prey to this crime because they believe the person with whom they are communicating is their own age and wants a relationship or is offering something of value.

-“The adult will use threats, gifts, money, flattery, lies, or other methods to get a young person to produce an image,” the FBI stated.‘SIM swap’: New scam threatens cellphones
+“The adult will use threats, gifts, money, flattery, lies, or other methods to get a young person to produce an image,” the FBI stated.

 In 2021, the FBI’s Internet Crime Complaint Center logged more than 18,000 complaints of sextortion.
 Losses topped $13.6 million, which “reflects all types of sextortion reported,” according to the agency.